Wed Nov 22 2023

-If you are planning an agile pilot or even a full blown agile transformation, a critical consideration is an Agile Training Plan.
+If you are planning an agile pilot or even a full blown agile transformation, a critical consideration is your Agile Training Plan.
 After all, people need to understand Agile generally and specific frameworks like Kanban and Scrum in order to do their job effectively.

 This post will help you to understand the key considerations for planning, what types of training are appropriate for various audiences, how much agile training will costs, and the timing of training.

 In order to develop an effective agile training plan, and an accurate cost estimate, I recommend that you think through the details and come up with a comprehensive training plan.
 An outline that I have found helpful is below along with a detailed explanation of each.

 The starting point for any planning effort is the needs and goals of the Agile training.
 Some organizations do a formal needs assessment, but it is more common that people find everyone is starting with only a little knowledge and experience with Agile.
 Training everyone is a good way to level set and bring everyone to a more common understanding.